Influenza Vaccination Resources

 Screening Checklist for Contraindications to Inactivated Injectable Influenza Vaccination

-A self-screening tool to help patients determine if contraindications to IIV exist; includes a separate section to explain answers to the healthcare provider
+A self-screening tool to help patients determine if contraindications to IIV exist; includes a separate section to explain answers to the healthcare providers.
+Also available in Spanish

 Screening Checklist for Contraindications to Live Attenuated Intranasal Influenza Vaccine